schmaustech/hypershift-blog/README.md

 2022-04-01T16:51:19Z	INFO	Applied Kube resource	{"kind": "NodePool", "namespace": "kni21ns", "name": "kni21"}
 ~~~

+This begins the cluster creation process but before we look at the pods coming up let first observe that the nodepool was created but it has 0 desired nodes:

 ~~~bash
 $ oc get nodepool ${CLUSTERNAME} -n ${NAMESPACE}
 NAME    CLUSTER   DESIRED NODES   CURRENT NODES   AUTOSCALING   AUTOREPAIR   VERSION   UPDATINGVERSION   UPDATINGCONFIG   MESSAGE kni21   kni21     0                               False         False        4.10.7
 ~~~

+Lets go ahead and scale the nodepool to have 2 nodes:

 ~~~bash
 oc patch nodepool/${CLUSTERNAME} -n ${NAMESPACE} -p '{"spec":{"nodeCount": 2}}' --type merge
 ~~~

+Once we scale the nodepool we can observe nothing has changed however the scaling has started processes in the backhground that will consume the two workers that we added above.

 ~~~bash
 $ oc get nodepool ${CLUSTERNAME} -n ${NAMESPACE}
 NAME    CLUSTER   DESIRED NODES   CURRENT NODES   AUTOSCALING   AUTOREPAIR   VERSION   UPDATINGVERSION   UPDATINGCONFIG   MESSAGE kni21   kni21     2                               False
 ~~~

+Now lets focus back on the cluster itself.
+If we look in the following namespace made up of both our original namespace and clustername we can see that the control plane of a new cluster is running:

 ~~~bash
 $ oc get pods -n ${NAMESPACE}-${CLUSTERNAME}